Question: What was the public consensus of the Salona Park public meeting?

-The Task Force has been meeting for over one year during which time it has hosted land use presentations from a wide spectrum of stakeholders.
-On October 4, 2012, the task force conducted a public meeting to present the variety of land use concepts which it has considered and to solicit community feedback to the presentations.
+The Task Force has been meeting for over one year during which time it has hosted land use presentations from a wide spectrum of stakeholders. to present the variety of land use concepts which it has considered and to solicit community feedback to the presentations.
 Hundreds of people attended the meeting.
 They heard presentations, visited exhibits of various land use options and completed a survey.

 The Task Force conducted the public meeting and has not yet submitted a report the level of consensus that may have been reached.
 The citizen comments are one part of the overall review by the Task Force as to how Salona could be used.
 The Task Force will present a report with recommendations for Salona Park to the Fairfax County Park Authority.
 Park Authority staff will then develop a proposed Master Plan for the park, which will be presented to the community for comment.

 Do you have a question for Supervisor Foust?
 You can submit it below in the comments section or contact his office directly via email, email@example.com, or by phone, 703-356-0551.